Solar Cycle Observations: Short-Term Solar Cycle Variability

-There are two significant variations seen in solar cycle data on a time period shorter than the sunspot cycle: the quasi-biennial oscillation (QBO) (1$-$4 years) and Rieger-type variations (50$-$200 days).
+There are two significant variations seen in solar-cycle data (i.e., sunspot number and area, 10.7 cm radio emission, mean solar magnetic field, coronal green line, H-alpha flare number, solar neutrino flux, p-mode frequencies) on a time period shorter than the sunspot cycle: the quasi-biennial oscillation (QBO) (1$-$4 years) and Rieger-type variations (50$-$200 days).
 The QBO was observed as a roughly 2-year period \citep{benevolenskaya:1995} in polar field components and also manifests as the double peak in sunspot numbers observed most easily near the maximum of the sunspot cycle.
 This double-peak is also known as the Gnevyshev gap \citep{gnevyshev:1967}.
-A thorough look at QBOs can be found in \citet{bazilevskaya:2014} in which the following characteristics are listed: the QBO timescales change within the range 1–4 years with no dominant frequency; they develop in each solar hemisphere independently, but are synchronous within one hemisphere with signatures in the atmosphere and beneath the photosphere based on helioseismology; they are observed in the photospheric magnetic field in phase with other solar activity indices; the QBOs are transferred into the interplanetary medium by the Sun’s open magnetic flux.
-Other stars show secondary, shorter cycles with smaller amplitudes than their primary cycle \citep{bohm:2007}, and one explanation is that the dynamo is fed by the deep-seated and near-surface shear layer.
-Another explanation is that the QBOs are caused by the interaction between the dipole and quadrupole terms of the solar dynamo\citep{wang:2003}.
+A thorough look at QBOs can be found in \citet{bazilevskaya:2014} in which the following characteristics are listed: the QBO timescales change within the range 1\,--\,4 years with no dominant frequency; they develop in each solar hemisphere independently, but are synchronous within one hemisphere with signatures in the atmosphere and beneath the photosphere based on helioseismology \citep{bazilevskaya:2014}; they are observed in the photospheric magnetic field in phase with other solar activity indices; the QBOs are transferred into the interplanetary medium by the Sun’s open magnetic flux.
 The Rieger type variations were first observed in gamma-ray flare activity in the 1980s with a 154 d periodicity \citep{rieger:1984}.
 They were subsequently shown to have many shorter periodicities and be present in sunspot number and area and photospheric magnetic field indices \citep{bai:2003}.
-The physical mechanisms responsible for the Rieger type variability may be as simple as AR evolution \citep{vecchio:2012} or a harmonic of the QBO \citep{krivova:2002}.
-For a review of long-term modulation of the solar cycle, see \citet{biswas:2023}